uncledrew11111/Word-Sorting-Algorithm/README.md

 ## Data

-Currently, we plan to use free public domain books from Project Gutenberg.
+We used public-domain books from Project Gutenberg.
 These texts will contain well over 100,000 words.

 **Link:** https://www.gutenberg.org/

 The dataset will have two fields: word (string) for each token and line_number (integer) for the word's position in the text.
 Before inserting into the hash/trie, we will remove punctuation, convert to lowercase, and split the text into individual words.

+Example files included:

+test.txt → small sample for quick testing

+cranford.txt → large dataset (~75k+ words) for benchmarking

 ## Tools